OpenID Connect (OIDC) and OAuth2 client and filters

 Mutual TLS

-Some OpenID Connect Providers require that a client is authenticated as part of the mutual TLS (mTLS) authentication process.
+Some OpenID Connect providers require that a client be authenticated as part of the mutual TLS (mTLS) authentication process.

 quarkus-oidc-client can be configured as follows to support mTLS: